Private Acquisition

 01

-National garden retailers, nursery chains, supply brands, seed companies, and tool manufacturers seeking a flagship consumer destination — or defensive ownership of the definitional digital asset in their category.
+National garden retailers, nursery chains, supply brands, seed and tool manufacturers, trade associations, and commercial horticulture platforms, seeking a flagship consumer destination, or defensive ownership of the definitional digital asset in the category.

 02